 - MCMC or other probabilistic sampling methods

 The main content of your application is the cover letter– please use it to describe your background as it is relevant to the list of skills and goals for this program.
 If you are a graduate student, please address your mentoring skills.
 You will also be asked for a short CV.

 Please request two letters of recommendation.
 Your recommenders will be able to upload them directly to MathJobs once you set up your account.
 Note: when students begin the application process, there will be an option to send a prompt to your recommenders.
 Be sure to begin early so that they are notified with as much lead time as possible.

-Tufts students: consider applying for this through the Tisch Summer Fellows program, which will also provide a framework for an additional four weeks of work on the project after the six-week program ends.
+Tufts students: consider applying for this through the Tisch Summer Fellows program, which will also provide a framework for an additional four weeks of work on the project, making ten weeks in all.

 Are you in between college and grad school?
 You are definitely still eligible.
 We expect grad students to play a bit more of a mentor role, so in your cover letter, please say a word about how you see your mentoring skills.